regression

 (a) Understanding the problem

-Let’s start with some simple data that follows a linear relationship.
+Real biochemical data is often requires complex fitting functions.
+Therefore, we will start out with a simpler data that follows a linear relationship.
 The data below represents a theoretical experiment where we measure some output \(y\) at different input values \(x\):

 x_data = np.array([1, 2, 3, 4, 5, 6, 7, 8, 9, 10])